X

 What's the Problem?

 Migration is one of the most dangerous times for birds, and populations of many migratory species are in rapid decline.
 This is also the case for the Egyptian Vulture, the only true migrant among the Old World vultures, and an Endangered species.
 There are two distinct populations of Egyptian Vulture, one across Africa, the Middle East and Europe and the other in central and south Asia.
 A big challenge with conserving migratory species is that birds often encounter different threats in the different areas they spend their time.
-This can be in the breeding grounds, where they spend the winter, or along their migration routes.
+This can be in the breeding grounds, along their migration routes, or where they spend the winter.
 The variation in the threats Egyptian Vultures face is well studied for the population in Europe, Middle East and Africa, but very little is known about the threats to Egyptian Vultures that migrate in central Asia.

 This project aims to address this critical gap in knowledge, so we can understand the threats they face and how to effectively implement conservation actions for this Endangered species.